 - Salt To season

-- Fill a large tub with water and attach your sous vide machine, set to 70 deg C and allow to heat.
+- Fill a large tub with water and attach your sous vide machine, set to 70°C / 158°F and allow to heat.

-- Grab your pork shoulder, remove the scotch cut.
-(You can use this for another dish).
-Season the flesh side, place into a vacuum bag and seal in a vacuum sealer.
+- Take your pork shoulder and season the flesh side.
+Place into a vacuum bag and seal in a vacuum sealer.

 - Place your vacuum packed shoulder into your water bath and set a timer for 12 hours.

-- Remove the shoulder from the vacuum bag, remove all the gel that has set around your pork, keep this as this will be the base for your sauce.
+- Remove the shoulder from the vacuum bag, and keep all the gel that has set around the pork.